 Alavi also is best known as an internationally renowned poet.
-He published 3 poetry books in Iran and Afghanistan.
-First poetry book “I’m a daydreamer wolf” published in 2008 in Tehran, followed by “Some wounds” in 2012 in Kabul and “Hodood” in 2015 in Tehran.
+He published 3 poetry books in Farsi.
+First poetry book “I’m a daydreamer wolf” published in 2008 in Tehran (5th edition in 2016), followed by “Some wounds” in 2012 in Kabul and “Hodood” in 2015 in Tehran.
 He regularly runs art and poetry workshops in community centres and schools in Adelaide.

-He visits many issues in his works, but mainly memory, displacement, exile, social justice, gender issues, separation and the human nature.
+Alavi visits various issues in his works, but mainly memory, migration, displacement, exile, gender issues, separation and the human nature.
 The main part of his work as an artist reflects upon his Hazara background (a marginalised ethnic group originally from Afghanistan) as he uses his particular experiences and contemplations as an epistemological model for the dislocation of peoples.

 - “United by blood: Afghan artists come together for Iran exhibition”- The Guardian

 - “Improvisational jazz and spoken word poetry project: Daydreamer Wolf” - ABC Radio National

 - “Artist Profile: Elyas Alavi’s daydreams of displacement and love”- The Adelaide Review

 - “The Invisible | We Are All Affected”- Artlink magazine

 - 9- Home Thoughts from Abroad” - Art Radar

 - “The Invisible”- Arts Hub